googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 ![Radial gradient defined using nearly-identical circles and reflect extend mode, displaying with interference patterns](images/colr_radial_gradients_interference_patterns_reflect.png)

-**Figure 5.28 Radial gradient defined using nearly-identical circles and reflect extend mode, displaying with interference patterns**
+**Figure 5.28 Radial gradient defined using nearly-identical circles, showing interference patterns**

 The artifacts seen can be affected by a combination of several factors, such as image scaling, sub-pixel rendering, display technology, and limitations in